tsamb/manager-readme/growth.md

 ### Experiential learning

 I think people learn most effectively by doing and teaching.
 I will encourage you to integrate your learning and growth goals into the hands-on work you do day to day.
-I will also encourage you to share your knowledge with your peers and colleagues junior to you.
+I will also encourage you to share your knowledge with your peers and colleagues.
 This could be through pair programming, whiteboarding or a presentation.

 ### Growth mindset